 If there are no recorded codes, the problem may come from the transmission switch itself.
-Using a multimeter, test the switch for continuity and verify any unwanted short to ground condition.
+Using a multimeter, test the switch for continuity and verify any unwanted short-to-ground condition.
 Look out for blown fuses and cracked wires.

 Once you think you have found your problem, replace the part, reconnect and reset the TCM.
 If the vehicle is still not moving or stuck on LIMP mode, have your vehicle towed to a transmission specialist.

 A transmission code reader is every mechanic’s best friend.
 While most basic transmission repairs can be done without one, DTC codes give clear directions of where to look first.
-The major part of the job is still yours to do, but having access to codes will definitely speed up the whole process.
+The major part of the job is still yours to do, but having access to codes will speed up the whole process.

 When do you need a transmission code reader?

 With today’s vehicles, a code reader is essential in troubleshooting any serious transmission problem.
 A code reader will help you visualize what’s working and what’s not inside of your tranny.

 A live data-enabled OBD2 scan tool is also required to monitor inputs like the transmission temperature, output and input shaft speed, and other sensors.

 Nowadays, TCM modules are so advanced that a full-fledged laptop is often required to read and modify their programming.
 Performing re-flashes and computer updates also necessitate the help of a professional scan tool.